Evidence Generation Bootcamp FAQs

 We have answered our most frequently asked questions, to help you decide if this is the right programme for your company and to support you during the application process.
 If you still have questions, please email: info@digitalhealth.london

-The 8-week DigitalHealth.London Evidence Generation Bootcamp provides a unique opportunity for digital health companies to pinpoint their evidence needs and navigate the complexities of evidence generation through expert support.
-Watch the Evidence Generation Bootcamp 101 webinar for more information.
+The 12-week DigitalHealth.London Evidence Generator Bootcamp provides a unique opportunity for digital health companies to pinpoint their evidence needs and navigate the complexities of evidence generation through expert support.

 How long is the programme and how much time will I need to dedicate to it?